cyberxml/log4j-poc/README.md

 ### Description

-This demo Tomcat 8 server has a vulnerable app deployed on it and is also vulnerable via user-agent attacks.
+The demo Tomcat 8 server on port 8080 has a vulnerable app (log4shell) deployed on it and the server also vulnerable via user-agent attacks.

 The remote exploit app in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc

-This demo tomcat server has been reconfigued to use Log4J2 for logging - a non-standard configuration.
+This demo tomcat server (Tomcat 8.5.3, Java 1.8.0u51) has been reconfigued to use Log4J2 for logging - a non-standard configuration.

+A newer Bitnami server is now available on port 8888.
+It is also is configured for Log4J2 logging and is running Tomcat 9.0.55 and OpenJDK 11.0.13.

 The detection script will check for user-agent vulnerablities and is from here: https://gist.github.com/byt3bl33d3r/46661bc206d323e6770907d259e009b6